Sorry Straight Women, Being A Lesbian Isn't Actually Easier

 “

-Queer dating isn't like going to a buffet — you can't just pick any random woman, and then living happily ever after.
+Queer dating isn't like going to a buffet — you can't just pick any random woman, and then live happily ever after.

 ”